 How many different types of salmon are there?
 What differences do they make to your meals?
 How to cook, serve, and preserve salmon?
 Scroll down, and you will discover in-depth answers to those questions and more.

-Of course, a big question is nagging you: why should I know about all those things?
+Of course, you may wonder, ”Why should I know about all those things?”
 Because salmon is one of the most delicious and nutritious fish in existence.
 But not all salmon are created equally, and understanding which one is suitable for you will be of great help.

 Interesting Facts To Know About Salmon

 The first thing you need to know about salmon is that they are anadromous.
-It means they hatch and spawn in fresh water (usually lakes or rivers), but live in salt water (the oceans) during the in-between period, which accounts for most of their life.
+It means they hatch and spawn in fresh water (usually lakes or rivers), but live in salt water (the oceans) during the in-between period.
+The latter process accounts for most of their life.

 Migrating upstream to lay eggs is a dangerous business for salmon.
 The majority of them die after the attempt and become food for other animals, namely grizzly bears.

 Salmon belong to the same family as trouts, so they share some similarities.
 But you can easily detect differences between salmon and trouts.
 For example, the former has a sweeter meatiness, a higher fat content, and a bigger size.

 Any salmon you buy can be divided into either farm-raised or wild-caught varieties.
 Generally speaking, wild salmon contains fewer contaminants and has more healthy fats than farmed ones.
 The downside is that its price is understandably much steeper.